franciscovillaescusa/CAMELS/docs/source/Profiles.rst

 CAMELS CGM Profiles
 *******************

+The folder ``Profiles`` contains the CGM profiles.
+The data is organized following the general hierarchical structure described in :ref:`suite_folders`.

 For each snapshot of each simulation, we provide three-dimensional spherically-averaged profiles of gas density, thermal pressure, gas mass-weighted temperature, and gas mass-weighted metallicity for the simulations of the 1P, LH, and CV sets of both the IllustrisTNG and SIMBA suites.

 Specifically, we use `illstack_CAMELS <https://github.com/emilymmoser/illstack_CAMELS>`_, a CAMELS-specific version  of the original, more general code `illstack <https://github.com/marcelo-alvarez/illstack>`_ to generate the three-dimensional profiles, extending radially from 0.01-10 Mpc in 25 log10 bins.
 The profiles are stored in hdf5 format which can be read with the python script provided in the repository.